phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 ------------------------------------------------------

 "The Linux key-management facility is primarily a way for various kernel components to retain or cache security data, authentication keys, encryption keys, and other data in the kernel."
-Linux kernel is a kernel’s facility for “password caching”, which stores them in a computer’s memory (RAM) during an active user’s/system session.
+Linux kernel is a kernels facility for “password caching”, which stores them in a computers memory (RAM) during an active users/system session.
 The Linux keyring accessing is via syscalls from the user space into the kernel space.
 Applications to access are keyctl, systemd-ask-password and others.

 The documentation about the Kernel Key Retention service can be found at `<https://www.kernel.org/doc/html/latest/security/keys/core.html>`_
 The following description and implementation are based on the `<https://www.kernel.org/doc/html/latest/security/keys/trusted-encrypted.html>`_

 * The kernel standard trusted key types are trusted tpm, trusted tee and trusted caam.
   The encrypted blobs are stored in the file trusted_key.blob in the first boot partition and in the third partition with name config.
-* The secure caam is only suported in the NXP vendor based BSP and used the black key blob mechanism and used the kernel key type logon.
+* The secure caam is only supported in the NXP vendor based BSP and used the black key blob mechanism and used the kernel key type logon.
   The encrypted blobs are stored in the file  tksecure_key.

 The following table list the supported key types for the different SOC`s.